sunilgupta01/learning-cloud-k8s/aws-setup.md

 *All commands mentioned in the guide are tried on ubuntu shell*

 ### 1. Setup AWS Account
-1. `Create an AWS account` using an existing email ID.
+1. Create an AWS account
+   - User needs an existing email ID
    - Debit or credit card details will be needed to setup an account

 ### 2. Create an IAM user
+2. Add an user
+   - It is used by AWS CLI
-2. `Add an user` for all the setup because root user should not be used for security purposes.
+   - It is created because root user should not be used for security purposes.
    - AWS Console > IAM > Users > Add user
      - Provide a `name`
      - Check `Programmatic access`